The employer match

 Friction costs.
 Submitting a matching request typically requires: finding the benefits portal, logging in, locating the matching programme, entering the charity details, uploading a receipt, and waiting for approval.
 Each step is a friction point.
 Each friction point costs participation.
 Shlomo Benartzi's work on "Save More Tomorrow" (2004) demonstrated that even trivially small friction dramatically reduces financial behaviour adoption.

 Awareness gap.
-Double the Donation's 2024 survey found that 78% of donors at companies with matching programmes didn't know whether their employer offered matching.
+Double the Donation reports that 78% of donors are unaware whether their employer offers a matching gift programme or what its specifics are.
 The information exists.
 Nobody reads benefits brochures.
 The two facts are not in tension.

 The scale of the waste